EmreKaram/Serial-QR-Code-Code-128-Generator/README.md

 1. Enter the Product Name in the provided text field.
 2. Specify the Start Number and End Number for the numeric range.
 3. Add a Delimiter (e.g., -, _, /) if desired.
-4. Select the Code Format (QR Code or Code 128).
+4. Select the Code Format (QR Code or Code 128 "Barcode").
 5. [Optional] If generating QR codes, toggle the Use White QR Code option to create white codes.
 6. Click the Generate button.
 The app will:
 - Create a folder in your Downloads directory named after your product and code format.